Fossil Free Careers (logo)

 We urgently need to transition away from an energy system that runs on fossil fuels to one that runs on renewable energy.
 But the mining industry is trying to use this real need to try and justify a massive expansion in their socially and environmentally damaging mining projects.

-They want us to continue with business-as-usual, but just to swap out coal for lithium, nickel and cobalt (the materials needed for solar panels, batteries etc).
+They want us to continue with business-as-usual, but just to swap out coal and oil for lithium, nickel and cobalt (the materials needed for solar panels, electric car batteries etc).
 This would cause further devastation to marginalised communities on the frontline of the climate and ecological crisis.
+Mines and mining companies - whether they extract coal or transition minerals - are responsible for polluting air, soil and water; devastating natural resources; and displacing communities, often through violence.
 We cannot let this happen.
-We must reject the racist notion that some populations are disposable, and fight for a world where everyone can live and breathe freely.
-The whole system needs to change.
+We must reject the racist notion that some groups of people are disposable, and fight for a world where everyone can live and breathe freely.
+Replacing the energy source of a violent imperialist economic system is not going to change the nature of that system and the injustices that it relies upon to survive - the whole system needs to change.

 Scroll to top